-During August, 2016 Arch engaged Catalent Inhalation, a division of Catalent Pharma Solutions (Catalent), to begin the manufacturing process for AB569 in preparation for the first human trials involving patients with antibiotic resistant lung infections.
+During August, 2016, Arch engaged Catalent Inhalation, a division of Catalent Pharma Solutions (Catalent), to begin the manufacturing process for AB569 in preparation for the first human trials involving patients with antibiotic resistant lung infections.

-Catalent Inhalation will commence with initial stability and formulation studies, which are both important production milestones in preparing a pharmaceutical product for human trials and eventual drug approval by the U.S. Food and Drug Administration and other health authorities.
+Catalent Inhalation completed initial stability and formulation studies, which are both important production milestones in preparing a pharmaceutical product for human trials and eventual drug approval by the U.S. Food and Drug Administration and other health authorities.

-Once the stability and formulation work is completed with positive results, Arch will engage Catalent Inhalation to manufacture a supply of AB569 that meets good manufacturing practice (GMP) standards to enable human trials to treat cystic fibrosis and chronic obstructive pulmonary disease patients with chronic bacterial lung infections.
+When a human trial has been approved for AB569, Arch will engage Catalent Inhalation and its partners to manufacture a supply of AB569 that meets good manufacturing practice (GMP) standards to enable human trials to treat cystic fibrosis and/or chronic obstructive pulmonary disease patients with chronic bacterial lung infections.